Articles

 ADHD: Beyond Gendered Stereotypes

-ADHD is one of the most misunderstood neurodevelopmental conditions, with its recognition shaped by societal biases and gendered stereotypes.
-These narratives exclude many individuals and perpetuate harmful misunderstandings.
-This article explores these biases and...
+ADHD is one of the most misunderstood neurodevelopmental differences, with its recognition shaped by societal biases and gendered stereotypes.
+These narratives exclude many individuals and perpetuate misunderstandings.
+This article explores these biases and advocates...

 Beyond Inattention: Exploring Emotional Intensity in ADHD

-Rejection Sensitive Dysphoria (RSD), a term coined by ADHD specialist Dr. William Dodson in the 1990s, has emerged as a significant talking point in the ADHD community.
+Rejection Sensitive Dysphoria (RSD), a term introduced by ADHD specialist Dr. William Dodson in the 1990s, has emerged as a significant talking point in the ADHD community.
 It describes intense emotional reactions to perceived rejection or criticism—an experience that...

 Understanding Time Blindness in ADHD

-Time blindness is a common and frustrating symptom for many adults with ADHD.
+Time blindness is a common experience for many adults with ADHD.
 It refers to a weakened perception of time, making it hard to estimate how long tasks will take or how much time has passed.
 This can lead to various challenges in daily life.
-What is Time...
+What is Time Blindness?...

 Procrastination and ADHD: Understanding and Overcoming the Challenge

-Procrastination is a common struggle, especially for individuals with ADHD.
+Procrastination is a common experience, especially for individuals with ADHD.
 This article explores why procrastination is prevalent among people with ADHD and offers strategies to help manage it effectively.
 The Nature of Procrastination Procrastination involves...

 How to Get an Adult ADHD Assessment in the UK: A Step-by-Step Guide